Simulating indefinite causal order with Rindler observers: Introduction

-In the work of Oreshkov, Costa and Brukner \cite{OCB12}, it was found that it is possible to formulate quantum mechanics without any reference to a global causal structure.
-The resulting framework - the {\it process matrix formalism} - allows for processes incompatible with any definite order between operations performed on quantum systems.
-These indefinite causal structures are shown to be advantageous for quantum computing \cite{CDP+13,ACB14} and quantum communication \cite{FAB15,GFA+16,C17}.
-One particular example that has experimental demonstration is ``quantum switch'' \cite{CDP+13,C12, FDD+14,PMA+15,RAK+16,RRF+17}, where the main idea is to use an auxiliary quantum system which can coherently control the order in which certain operations are applied.
-In the case of the so called \textit{gravitational quantum switch} (GQS) \cite{ZCP+ar} the role of the control system is played by a gravitating object prepared in a state of quantum superposition of being at two different spatial locations.
-Due to entanglement with the gravitating object, the spacetime itself is expected to be in a state of quantum superposition of having two macroscopically distinct metrics generated by the gravitating object.
+There are two main incentives for this paper.
+The first came from the work of Oreshkov, Costa and Brukner \cite{OCB12}, where it was found that it is possible to formulate quantum mechanics without any reference to a global causal structure, i.e. without predefined space-time.
+The resulting framework - the \emph{process matrix formalism} - allows for processes incompatible with any definite causal order between operations performed on quantum systems.
+These abstract indefinite causal structures are shown to be advantageous for quantum computing \cite{CDP+13,ACB14} and quantum communication \cite{FAB15,GFA+16,C17}.
+One particular example that has {an} experimental demonstration is the so called ``quantum switch'' \cite{CDP+13, C12, FDD+14,PMA+15,RAK+16,RRF+17,GCK+18}, where the main idea is to use an auxiliary quantum system that can coherently control the order in which certain operations are applied.
+In the case of the so-called gravitational quantum switch (GQS) \cite{ZCP+ar} the role of the control system is played by a gravitating object prepared in a state of quantum superposition of being at two different spatial locations.
+The second incentive comes from the intriguing idea of \emph{quantum reference frames} (QRF) \cite{Giac17, Felipe18} where one regards reference frames not as abstract systems of coordinates, but as actual physical objects subjected to the laws of quantum mechanics and describes the world from their perspective.